openvstorage/ovs-documentation/Administration/usingthegui/vdisks.md

 snapshot.
 This action can only be executed on stopped vMachines and the rollback can not be undone.

+> #### Warning::Rollback of a vDisks removes snapshots
+>
+> In case a vDisks is rolled back, all snapshots taken after the snapshot to which is rolled back will be removed.
+Let's say a vDisks has 2 snapshots, snapshot1 and snapshot2.
+If the vDisks is rolleded back to snapshot1, snapshot2 will be removed during the rollback process.

 ##### Clone the vDisk
 Cloning a vDisks creates a new vDisk based upon a snapshot of the selected vDisk.
 Only new data written to the cloned vDisks will be stored on the backend.